MultiSafepay/docs/content/integration/ready-made/magento2/faq/activating-magento-vault.md

 You must:

-- Include a checkbox at checkout for customers to give permission to tokenize their payment details.
+- Include a checkbox at checkout for customers to give permission to tokenize their payment details (Already included with Magento Vault).
 - Explain in your terms and conditions how you use and store their details.
 - Inform customers how they can delete stored payment details.